SambitAmanta/event-management/README.md

-# event-management
+# Event Management System
-# Social Media Application
-This project is a social media application focused on user experience and content discovery.
+This project is an event management system that allows users to create, manage, and discover events.

 # Features
-User Authentication:
-Secure user login and registration with Clerk.
+User Authentication: Secure user login and registration with Clerk

-Content Management:
+Event Management (CRUD):
-Create and edit posts with text, images, and videos.
+Create events with essential details like title, date, location, and description.
-Like and save posts for easy access.
-Explore a personalized feed of content from followed users and trending topics.
+View a detailed list of all events.
+Update event details.
+Delete events (for administrators or authorized users).

+Event Discovery:
+Search for events based on keywords, categories, or dates.
+Browse a curated list of featured events.
+See related events on event detail pages.

 User Profiles:
-View and edit profile information.
+View and manage personal information.
-See a list of created, liked, and saved content.

-Community Building:
-Follow other users to see their posts.
-Search for users and content.

-Intuitive Interface:
-Responsive design for seamless mobile experience.
-User-friendly interface for creating and interacting with content.

-Notifications:
-Send notifications about likes, comments, and other activities.

-Content Moderation System:
-Tools to report and manage inappropriate content.

-Story Feature:
-Allow users to share temporary photo and video stories.
+Event Registration: Allow users to register for events.

+Ticketing System: Integrate a ticketing system for paid events.

+Payment Processing: Integrate a payment gateway Stripe for ticket purchases.

+Event Reviews and Ratings: Enable users to leave reviews and ratings for events.

+Notifications: Send notifications to users about upcoming events or updates.

 # Technologies Used

 Node.js

 Next.js